kfjahnke/envutil/README.md

 slicer file for a 3D printer - you don't want to write that by hand, either.
 Default is H265 with 60 fps and 8 Mbit/sec.

-You can choose several different interpolation methods with the --itp command line argument.
-The default is --itp 1, which uses b-spline interpolation.
-This is fast and often good enough, especially if there are no great scale changes involved - so, if the output's resolution is similar to the input's.
---itp -2 uses 'twining' - oversampling with subsequent weighted pixel binning.
+You can choose several different interpolation methods.
+The default is to use 'twining' - oversampling with subsequent weighted pixel binning.
 The default with this method is to use a simple box filter on a signal which is interpolated with b-spline interpolation; the number of taps and the footprint of the pick-up are set automatically.